open-guides/og-search-engineering/README.md

 This concludes my humble attempt to make a somewhat-useful “map” for an aspiring search engine engineer.
 Did I miss something important?
 I’m pretty sure I did — you know, [the margin is too narrow](https://www.brainyquote.com/quotes/quotes/p/pierredefe204944.html) to contain this enormous topic.
 Let me know if you think that something should be here and is not — you can reach [me](https://www.linkedin.com/in/grigorev/) at[ forwidur@gmail.com](mailto:forwidur@gmail.com) or at [@forwidur](https://twitter.com/forwidur).

 > P.S. — This post is part of a open, collaborative effort to build an online reference, the Open Guide to Practical AI, which we’ll release in draft form soon.
 See [this popular guide](https://github.com/open-guides/og-aws) for an example of what’s coming.
-If you’d like to get updates on or help with with this effort, sign up [here](https://upscri.be/d29cfe/).
+If you’d like to get updates on or help with this effort, sign up [here](https://upscri.be/d29cfe/).

 ## Credits